KerrFitzgerald/KerrMeans/README.md

 5)  Split code into functions which may also easy implementation of elbow method
 6)  Copy KerrMeans3D.py and use this to create a soft k-means version
 7)  Expand codes to work with more than 3 dimesnions
+11) Improve the test data so that it contains 10 dimensions